-Using historical data the jump part inputs the average number of jumps expected between now andand also the amount of the underlyings volatility that is represented by the jumps.
+Using historical data the jump part inputs the average number of jumps expected between now and expiration and also the amount of the underlyings volatility that is represented by the jumps.
 This increases the option’s theoretical risk premium.
-A table of the Theoretical prices of 45 out-of-the-money (OTM) options in the SPY (S&P 500 ETF) and the TLT (Bond ETF) was displayed.
+A table of the Theoretical prices of 1 Standard Deviation 45 days to expiration (DTE) out-of-the-money (OTM) options in the SPY (S&P 500 ETF) and the TLT (Bond ETF) was displayed.
 The table compared the Black Scholes pricing on these options to the Jump Diffusion pricing of the options.
 TP discussed the table and pointed out that there is a problem with subjectivity.
 That is because of how much extra risk premium the jump diffusion option has is dependent upon each person’s interpretation of the frequency and magnitude of potential jumps.

-Watch this segment of The Skinny On Options Modeling with, and Tom Preston (TP) for the key takeaways and a better understanding of Jump Diffusion model and its comparison to the Black Scholes model in the pricing of options.
+Watch this segment of The Skinny On Options Modeling with Tom Sosnoff, Tony Battista and Tom Preston (TP) for the key takeaways and a better understanding of Jump Diffusion model and its comparison to the Black Scholes model in the pricing of options.